Joaquimmnetto/lambda-gateway/README.md

 ## Application

 The application has a single HTTP endpoint, `POST /invoke/:lambda_name`, that forwards the HTTP body of its message to the lambda passed as url parameter.
 Authentication and HTTPS is not supported by the application itself, as the initial intent is to use it behind a reverse proxy (as nginx) that does this job.
+The contents of the lambda response is just forwarded as it is, and if there are no issues executing the lambda, the application returns 200 for a non-empty response, and 204 for a empty response.

 In case of a invalid or non-existent lambda name, HTTP 400 is returned.
 If there is a unknown internal error, the application returns HTTP 500.
-The contents of the lambda response is ignored, and it there are no issues in the execution, the application returns 200 for a non empty response, and 204 for a empty response.